 Since Davison(1983) put forward the third-person effect that people tend to overestimate the influence of media information on others, follow-up studies have indicated that negative information that contradicts the audience's thoughts is under the individual's optimistic bias that the risk will not happen to them, people expect themselves to be less susceptible than others (Gunther & Mundy, 1993).
 However, for positive information that is beneficial to the audience, the third-person effect will be weakened or disappeared under the ego enhancement of individuals who think that they respond better to media information than others (White & Dillon, 2000), and even reverse the third-person effect that people tend to overestimate the influence of positive information on themselves (Cohen & Davis, 1991), scholars call it the first-person effect (Atwood, 1994).
 However, the positive information that is beneficial to the audience will weaken or disappear, or even reverse the third-person effect, when the individual is under the ego enhancement that oneself responds better to the media information than others (White & Dillon, 2000).

 After the third-person effect was presented, scholars used survey methods or experimental methods to examine different issues, all of which supported the existence of the third-person effect (Golan & Day, 2008).
 Moreover, the greater the perceived gap in the third-person effect, the more people support regulating or restricting the dissemination of negative media information (Salwen & Driscoll, 1997; Tsfati & Cohen, 2003).
 Empirical studies on third-person effects were abundant, but first-person effects studies that examined positive information were rare.
 In addition, there were few studies on whether first-person effect would affect audience behavior (Golan & Day, 2008).
 The results from a small number of the first-person effects studies are also mixed, with some producing first-person effects as expected (Lin, 2013), while others disappearing (Duck & Mullin, 1995) or appearing the third person effect (Innes & Zeitz, 1988).
-The first-person effect and third-person effect measurements involve complex perceptual judgments between others and .
-In addition to considering positive and negative information, the characteristics of the audience will also affect the evaluation results of the perceived gap between people and and subsequent behavior changes (Chock et al., 2007).
+The first-person effect and third-person effect measurements involve complex perceptual judgments between others and themselves.
+In addition to considering positive and negative information, the characteristics of the audience will also affect the evaluation results of the perceived gap between people and themselves and subsequent behavior changes (Chock et al., 2007).

 Environmental protection problems have become more and more serious after high economic development.
 In addition, people’s understanding of the impact of green ads is still quite limited.
 The questions in this study are: (1) Does it have the first-person effect in green ads?
 (2) Will information and audience characteristics affect the first-person effects?
 (3) Does the first-person effect affect the green supportive behavior?
-To answer these questions, this study aims to propose constructs - social desirability, environmental involvement, advertising involvement, altruistic environmental concern, egoistic environmental concern, first-person effect, and green supportive behavior- to develop a research framework and discuss their theoretical and managerial implications.
+To answer these questions, this study aims to propose seven constructs - social desirability, environmental involvement, advertising involvement, altruistic environmental concern, egoistic environmental concern, first-person effect, and green supportive behavior- to develop a research framework and discuss their theoretical and managerial implications.